cloudmaven/documentation/pages/aws/aws_hipaa.md

 - Bastion and **Sprivate** worker: Need more details on the configuration steps!
   - Enable cloudwatch checkbox?
 Yes
 - Missing instructions on setting up S3 buckets: For FlowLog and for DataIn

-#### User story

-- A scientist *K* receives approval from the IRB to work with PHI data.
+- Let's be clear that subnet CIDR blocks are *always* for the private subnet component.
+Making the subnet a *public* subnet means that there is a second set of (public: on the internet) ip addresses that map to those private subnet resources.
+I still have a hard time with how this doesn't use up the internet.
+  2^32 is a mere 4 billion.
-  - Intent: Analyze these data in a secure, HIPAA-compliant data system (HCDS)
+- Hit these terms in a glossary
-- *K* contacts IT professional *J* for the HCDS as a working environment
-  - HCDS built by *J* as described below
-  - Data uploaded from a secure data warehouse to an encrypted S3 bucket
-- *K* provided with access
-  - pem file and ip address of a bastion server **B**
-  - login and password to a private subnet EC2 instance
-  - Notice no IAM User account: Console access not needed
-  - *K* logs on to the HCDS, carries out analysis over time
-    - The system logs all activity
-  - Patient-held devices contribute ongoing data via phone app using the API Gateway
-    - These data supplement the research
-- The study concludes, data preserved, log files preserved, HCDS deleted

-Supplemental ideas from the researcher

-- Scientist writes, anticipating a HCDS:
-  - Early use cases will involve external devices (phones, sensors)
-    - Data direct to cloud: Authenticate, validate data, match to patient
-    - Standard format (HL7?
-CCD?)
-  - Subsequent
-    - Bidirectional data sharing
-      - Device, cloud, EHR
-  - End result: Allowed persons (care / research) can get to all of this data
-    - progress in stages
-    - On the cloud: tools for analysis
-      - ML, visualizations out, comparative w/r/t analytic datasets etc

-Supplemental ideas from the IT professional

-- Constraints?
-AWS Services available within the VPC?
-VPC required?
-  - Currently 13: API Gateway, Direct Connect, Snowball, DynamoDB, EBS, EC2, EMR, ELB, Glacier, RDS, Aurora, Redshift, S3
-    - API Gateway would be the mechanism for having a phone report my bp or something
-  - Yes?
-Expanded how often?
-Yearly?
-Extend to entire service platform?
-    - SA "essentially yes" (je crois BAA expands as the list automatically)

-#### Plan of action for this HCDS Proof of Concept

-0. Write up procedure
-1. Create a system architecture and diagram
-  - Anticipate <new data to EMR> pipeline
-  - Anticipate <IOT to VM> pipeline
-  - Anticipate changes to <PHI > VM> process
-  - AWS is the big box
-  - VPC is inside
-  - Public and Private subnets are inside VPC
-  - NAT gateway inside the Public subnet box
-  - Internet Gateway on boundary of VPC
-  - S3 Endpoint on boundary of VPC
-2. Create artificial data
-  - data manufacturing software
-  - generate source artificial data (from EMR)
-  - generate IOT stream
-  - anticipate study-to-clinical pipeline
-3. Complete system including analytical tools
-  - include R, Python, Jupyter
-4. Review with IT personnel (JP first), mgmt, researchers

-#### Partial list of terminology and concepts

-* Ansible
+  - Ansible
-* Regions and Availability Zones on AWS
+  - Regions and Availability Zones on AWS
-* Bastion Server
+  - Bastion Server
-* Siricata / Snort
+  - Siricata / Snort
-* CIDR
-* Direct tools like **ssh** and third party apps like Cloudberry
+  - Direct tools like **ssh** and third party apps like Cloudberry
-* Dedicated Instance
+  - Dedicated Instance
-* Lambda Service
+  - Lambda Service
-* NAT Gateway
+  - NAT Gateway

-#### PHI contact framework

-"How can your system be an HCDS if you are using Lambda?"
-We identify tools and technologies that do / do not interface directly with PHI.

-- Tools that do not come in contact with PHI can be thought of as 'triggers and orchestration'.
-- Services that may come in contact with PHI can be described as 'data and compute'

-#### HIPAA-aligned technologies

-Here is a partial list of AWS Technologies that are HIPAA-aligned.
-New services accrue automatically to the *allowed* category as AWS adds them.
+  - HIPAA-aligned tech at AWS (original 9; need to add with link the new ones)
     - S3 storage
     - EC2 compute instances (VMs)
     - EBS elastic block storage: Attached filesystem
     - RDS relational database service
     - DynamoDB database
     - EMR elastic map reduce: Hadoop/Spark engine support
     - ELB elastic load balancer
     - Glacier archival storage
     - Redshift data warehouse
+- "How can you be using Lambda?
+It is not on the list...?"
+  - Tools that do not come in contact with PHI can be thought of as 'triggers and orchestration'.
+  - Services that may come in contact with PHI can be described as 'data and compute'

-#### Encryption
+- Encryption
   - HIPAA requires data be encrypted at rest, i.e. on a storage device
   - HIPAA requires data be encrypted in transit, e.g. moving from one storage device to another

-#### Multiple sources of data

-- Electronic Medical Records (EMR)
-- A Data Warehouse (tables)
-- A Clinician
+## Plan of action for this SCE Proof of Concept

+1. System architecture and diagram
+  - Anticipate <new data to EMR> pipeline, <IOT to VM> pipeline
+  - EMR / data warehouse / Red Cap survey system / new clinical data / sensors
+  - Destinations are RDS, S3, EBS
+  - AWS big box, VPC inside, Public and Private subnets inside VPC
+  - NAT gateway inside the Public subnet box
+  - Internet Gateway on boundary of VPC
+  - S3 Endpoint on boundary of VPC
+2. Artificial data 1
-- Sensors stream data from patient
+  - static historical synthetic data (from EMR)

-#### Destinations

-- S3 bucket
+  - IOT stream
-- EBS/EFS
+  - anticipate study-to-clinical pipeline

-#### Procedural format
+3. Complete system including analytical tools
+  - include R, Python, Jupyter
+4. Artificial data 2 see KS

+## Build the SCE

+### Notes on format and preliminary steps

+#### Notes in passing

-We punctuate the procedural steps needed to build the HIPAA-Compliant Data System (HCDS) with short notes on rationale, how things fit together.
+We punctuate the procedural steps needed to build the Secure Compute Environment (SCE) with short notes on rationale, how things fit together.
 We also make extensive use of very short abbreviations (just about every entity gets one, indicated by **boldface** and obsessive re-naming of everything using the Project Identifier Tag (PIT)
 ### Part 1: Getting started

-#### Activity Zero
+#### Zero'th Required Action

-Your absolute First Priority Step 0 is to designate to AWS that the account you are using involves PII/PHI/HIPAA data.
+As SCE builder your absolute First Priority Step 0 Must Do is to designate to AWS and DLT that the account you are using involves PII/PHI/HIPAA data.

-#### Saving money
+#### Cost tracking and cost reduction

-This will be a multi-day effort.
+- This will be a multi-day effort.
 Shut down instances to save money at the end of the day.
+- Tags... kilroy

-#### Review objectives
+#### Objectives

-Our main objective is (see Figure below) to use a Laptop or other cloud-external data source to feed data into a HIPAA-Compliant Data System **HCDS** wherein we operate on that data.
-The data are assumed to be Private Health Information (PHI) or Personally Identifiable Information (PII) as described in HIPAA regulations.
+Our main objective (see Figure below) is to use a Laptop or other cloud-external data source to feed data into a **SCE** wherein we operate on that data.
+The data are assumed to be Private Health Information (PHI) or Personally Identifiable Information (PII).

 #### PIT means Project Identifier Tag (an informal term)

 - Write down or obtain a Project Identifier Tag (PIT) to use in naming/tagging everything
   - This is a handy string of characters
   - In our example here PIT = 'hipaa'.
 Short, easy to read = better

 #### Source computer

 - Identify our source computer as **L**, a Laptop sitting in a coffee shop
   - This is intentionally a *non-secure* source
   - **L** does *not* have a PIT
   - **L** could also be a secure resource operated by Med Research / IRB / data warehouse

 We are starting with a data source and will return to encryption later.
 The first burst of activity will be the creation of a Virtual Private Cloud (VPC) on AWS per the diagram